 On a foundation of self-awareness and understanding, new capabilities can emerge if we continue our self-mastery journey and learn how to change our mental, emotional, and behavioral patterns.
 First, we can assess which support success and which don’t.
 Then, with personal change, new ways of being, relating, and performing become available to us.
 We can grow into the person we choose to be.
 We can become our best self over time.
-And this “best self” becomes the foundation of great transformational leadership.
+And this “best self” becomes the foundation of a great transformational leadership approach.

 The Ego and the “Shadow Self”

 Most people don't have a high level of self-understanding, nor the ability to change and grow.
 As they enter adulthood, they have certain perspectives, emotional patterns, and ways of being, and over time, they become more set in those ways.
 Most people do not introspect, and may even lack interest in developing self-awareness.
 Consequently, they are not able to change and grow in any expedient way.

 We all have egos.
 Our egos become conditioned to respond to circumstances in specific ways.
 Throughout our early lives, this conditioning occurs based on our experiences, our reactions to them, and how we process those reactions within ourselves.
 This conditioning establishes our beliefs and our emotional and behavioral patterns.
 We establish values and judgments about what is right and wrong, good and bad; beliefs about what we should and shouldn't do, which we carry into our adult lives.